 7. Upon success, you will get a dist directory that you can put on some server.
 It includes both the receiver and the server part.
-Then, go to dist:
+Then:

-\$ npm install --production
+\$ cd dist && npm install --production

 8. If you want to use the Android application, you still need to build it and install it.
 See Android application.